fishinsea/morse-code-encoder/README.md

 morse-code-encoder
 ==================

-Sample morse encoder using verilog for Altera DE2 board
+Short morse encoder using verilog for Altera DE2 board